elrondforwin/hyprdots/README.md

 > [!IMPORTANT]
 > No guarantee it will work on your machine — works on mine, but should work on yours too.

+> !IMPORTANT
+> This branch is used for my personal dotfiles.
+> Not ready for use!
+But you can always steal my settings :p

 ---

 > [!NOTE]